copethomas/defcon-33-domain-fronting/README.md

 ![resolve example](assets/img/resolve_progress.png "Resolve example")

 ## 5. (Optional) Split the domain list into a smaller CDN selection

-One million is a quite large number of domains so we can run a simple script to cut down the number we are going to test to save time on web scraping.
+One million is a quite large number of domains so we can run a simple script to cut down the number we’re going to test to save time on web scraping.

 ```bash